What is Telematics?

 Can we use telematics to prevent fuel card miss-use?

 Yes, linking fuel card data to telematics data is really useful.
-Firstly you can track your MPG without manually comparing invoices to the miles driven for each vehicle and secondly you can identify any fraudulent use of your cards.
+Firstly you can track your KM/L without manually comparing invoices to the Kilometres driven for each vehicle and secondly you can identify any fraudulent use of your cards.
 There is always a possibility that cards they are being used inappropriately for non-company vehicles.
 Fuel fraud alerts allow you to monitor for fuel misuse by cross referencing the location of your vehicles to the location where the fuel card was used.
 Even if you don’t have fuel cards and your mobile staff claim a mileage allowance, the telematics data can be invaluable in spotting false mileage claims.
 Telematics can also allow you to differentiate between business and private journeys making it easier to reclaim fuel tax and private-use fuel.

 How difficult is telematics to install and use?